apiato/documentation/_docs/components/exceptions.md

 ```

 Please note that already defined `$code` values may be overwritten by the `useErrorCode()` method!
 Furthermore, this feature is completely optional - you may still use the known `public $code = 4711;` approach to manually set an error code.

+#### Defining Own Error Code Tables

+Of course, Apiato allows you to define your own `CustomErrorCodesTable`.
+In fact, there already exists such a file where you can define your own error codes.
+Please note that the `ApplicationErrorCodesTable` may be adapted by Apiato - the others will not.

+If you like to split the errors in various files, you can easily create a `UserErrorCodesTable` in respective namespace and define the errors accordingly.
+However, you need to manually "register" this code table.
+This can be achieved in the `ErrorCodeManager::getCodeTables()` method.

+Now you can easily use your `UserErrorCodesTable::USER_NOT_VERIFIED` error in your `Exception` class.